 Lakehead University Profile

 Lakehead University believes in the intellectual freedom of students to pursue the unconventional, and provides its students with an education that is more about how to think, not what to think.
-Lakehead’s campuses in Thunder Bay and Orillia, Ontario promise a transformative university experience that’s far from ordinary — a blend of academic excellence and opportunity with a rich variety of social and recreational activities — so each student may realize their unique journey and dreams of success.
-For more information, please visit https://www.lakeheadu.ca/
+Lakehead’s campuses in Thunder Bay and Orillia, Ontario, promise a transformative university experience that’s far from ordinary — a blend of academic excellence and opportunity with a rich variety of social and recreational activities — so each student may realize their unique journey and dreams of success.
+Read more about Lakehead University.

 Aboriginal Learner Policy